State Legislative Issues – 2023 Session

 Privacy – Require 24 to 48 hours advance notice before entry by landlord.
 Give tenants the right to reschedule inconvenient visits.

 Repairs – Establish the right to withhold rent or pay into an escrow account when the landlord fails to make needed repairs.
 Require landlords to remedy conditions without advanced notice from the tenant for items the tenant has no advance warning of (like bed bugs and broken pipes).
 Remove requirement for housing inspection in order to repair and deduct.
 Require lease extensions at current rent and with no fees when a tenant must transfer due to substandard conditions.
 Prohibit landlords for refusing to give honest references and reporting tenants to screening services or credit bureaus when tenants lawfully terminate early due to substandard conditions.
+Require landlord to maintain mailboxes.

 Rent Increases – Add a provision in the Property Code requiring advanced notice of a rent increase.
 Require at least 90 days’ written notice if rent goes up by more than 5%.
+Require rent increase offers to be good for at least 30 days.

 Retaliation – Expand protection from retaliation by removing 6 month limit.
+Prohibit retaliation for participating in rental assistance programs.

 Right to Organize – Establish explicit right to organize including right to door knock, right to leaflet, right to hold independent tenant meetings with neighbors on the property outside the presence of ownership and management.